adriaan-vd-graaf/mrlink2/README.md

 MR-link-2 has been tested on MacOS X and Linux combined with Python 3.9, 3.10 and 3.11.
 Although not tested, every Python version from 3.6 onwards should work.
-We require some (standard) python packages to be installed, these are: `numpy`, `scipy` and `pandas`.
+We require some (standard) python packages to be installed, these are: `numpy`, `scipy` and `pandas`. xf you want to ensure all the tests run, `pytest` is also necessary.
 If they haven't been installed, please install these using pip.
 In the command line (shell, terminal), type: